solliancenet/microsoft-postgresql-developer-guide/artifacts/06-04-FunctionApp-MSI/README.md

 ## Enable PostgreSQL Microsoft Entra Authentication

 - Switch to the Azure Portal
-- Browse to the **PostgreSQLdevSUFFIX** Azure Database for PostgreSQL Flexible Server Single Server instance
+- Browse to the **pgsqldevSUFFIX** Azure Database for PostgreSQL Flexible Server Single Server instance
 - Under **Settings**, select **Active Directory admin**
 - Select **Set admin**
 - For the administrator, select your lab credentials